FazleRabbbiferdaus172/somarok/README.md

 ## Usage

-1. click on extension
+1. click on extension.
-2. click add
+2. click add or plus icon.
-3. click anywhere on the webpage to bookmark
+3. click anywhere on the webpage to bookmark.
-4. click on remove sign on extension popup
+4. click on remove sign on extension popup.
-5. click on bookmarks to remove the bookmark
+5. click on bookmarks to remove the bookmark.

 ## Quick Start